 The straight scoop on emergencies:

-There are very few true orthodontic emergencies, as most problems can be handled at home.
-However, if you have a situation that you cannot resolve on your own, call us as soon as possible, so we can fit you in for a repair appointment.
+There are very few true orthodontic emergencies as most problems can be handled at home.
+However, if you have a situation that you cannot resolve on your own, call us so we can fit you in for a repair appointment.
 To keep everything in line, follow the instructions below to keep your teeth happy!

 BRACKETS